homearanya/active-escapes/src/pages/tours/northern-berg-mtb-trail.md

   title: High Berg vistas and sublime singletrack
   description: 'One of the few self-guided MTB tours with bikes available for hire.
 Expertly crafted single-track, majestic mountain views, fully catered lodgings, and close enough away for a weekend getaway.'
 destinationTour:
-  order: 1
+  order: 3
-  image: ../../img/listing/img-05-nberg.jpg
+  image: ../../img/listing/drak-mtb.jpg
-  tagline: Northern Berg MTB
+  title: High Berg Vistas & Sublime Singletrack – Northern Berg
-  title: High Berg vistas and sublime singletrack
+  description: One of the few self-guided MTB tours with bikes available for hire.
+Expertly crafted single-track, majestic mountain views, fully catered lodgings, and close enough away for a weekend getaway?
+The Northern Berg offers the perfect playground with tour options tailored to suite all level of rider.
-  description: 'One of the few self-guided MTB tours with bikes available for hire.
-Expertly crafted single-track, majestic mountain views, fully catered lodgings, and close enough away for a weekend getaway.'
+  emailLink: mailto:tours@active-escapes.co.za?subject=Northern Berg MTB Tour – Drak Destination Listing
 ---